 Downtown retains a significant collection of historic commercial buildings - buildings that comprise the better part of two National Register Historic Districts - and serves as one of the community's main commercial centers.
 Over the years, both the City, the Downtown Racine Corporation and other partner entities have undertaken several planning initiatives to help guide revitalization and redevelopment.
-The Corporation is currently applying to become a Wisconsin Main Street community, which would allow the organization to receive technical assistance in implementing a preservation-based approach to downtown economic development.
+As of July 2018, the Corporation is a Wisconsin Main Street community, which allows the organization to receive technical assistance in implementing a preservation-based approach to downtown economic development.
 This should aid community efforts to enhance downtown's vibrancy and preserve historic commercial buildings, where there is a palpable storefront vacancy rate and visible building maintenance and rehabilitation needs.